batonius/threason/README.md

 # threason
-An experimental pure C2x JSON parser library designed around building a single contignious buffer, with fewer allocations and better cache-locality.
+An experimental pure C2x multi-threaded JSON parser library.
 Buffer parsing and querying/walking only, no streaming and no creation/modification.

 ## The Idea